telicent-oss/smart-cache-paralog-api/README.md

 ### Building

-To build the docker image you must first have a file called `sbom.json` at the route of your local project
+To build the docker image you must first have a file called `sbom.json` at the root of your local project.

 ```shell
 touch sbom.json